schibsted/slack-calendar-topic/README.md

 #### Mentions in calendar events

-Open Slack and go to the profile of the user you wish to mention, click the `More` button and then `Copy member ID`.
+If you want to use mentions in the topic, you need to use Slack's special syntax for that.
+Open Slack and go to the profile of the user you want to mention, click the `More` button and then `Copy member ID`.
 You can now mention that user with `<@{MEMBER-ID}>`

-For example, if the desired member id is `F4K3ID123`:
+For example, if the desired member ID is `F4K3ID123`:

 ```
 Person on-call: <@F4K3ID123>
 ```

+Unfortunately, this can make it hard to read your calendar at a glance.
+To get around that, put your topic in the event description instead of the title, and we'll use that when it's set.

 #### Connect calendars and channels